Household Hazardous Waste & Electronics Collection – Clean Sweep

 **See Bayfield County Health Department Collection items - Incandescent light bulbs*

-*See fee items - Tires
+*See fee items

 The Electronic Collection – FREE e-Waste Collection